logchimp/docs/docs/install/ubuntu.md

 <Blockquote type="warning">
   Enter the same domain name you've used while creating Nginx configuration.
 </Blockquote>

-Lastly, `certbot` will ask how you’d like to configure your HTTPS settings.
-Select `2` and hit `Enter`.
+`certbot` will ask how you would like to configure your HTTPS settings.
+Select `2` (redirect) and hit `Enter`.
 The configuration will be updated, and Nginx will reload to pick up the new settings.

 **🎉 Congrats!** You've successfully setup your own LogChimp site.
+You can now visit your domain to see your LogChimp site and create the admin account.